| Information for Businesses

 As a Certified Unified Program Agency (CUPA), the Toxics Management Division (TMD) regulates businesses that handle hazardous materials and hazardous wastes in Berkeley.
 This involves administering five state programs, including the issuance of permits and enforcement activities for these programs.
 To see if your business falls under the scope of the CUPA regulation, please read the following.
 If there are any questions, please feel free to call (510) 981-7460.

-1. Hazardous Materials Release Response Plan and Inventory (Business Plan) Program (Division 20, Chapter 6.95 of the California Health and Safety Code – or Article 80 of the Uniform Fire Code)
+1. Hazardous Materials Release Response Plan and Inventory (Business Plan) Program (Division 20, Chapter 6.95 of the California Health and Safety Code – or Chapter 27 of the California Fire Code)

 To learn more about the HMBP Program, click here.

 2. Hazardous Waste Generator Program (Division 20, Chapter 6.5 of the California Health and Safety Code)

 Any business that generates any hazardous waste that is either treated or shipped offsite for disposal or recycling must submit a Hazardous Waste Generator Application.
 Any business that treats or recycles hazardous waste onsite also must have a permit before conducting this activity.
 Call (510) 981-7460 to receive an application.

 Small Quantity Generators (SQG) may take hazardous waste to a household hazardous waste facility but must keep proof of disposal at the business office.